HXDU/Project-3-Mini-Challenge-3/README.md

 4. We will use a static collection (.csv file), but stream that data into the project by time/location property within the data.
 We won't host all the data in an external database nor stream the data through RESTful API calls.
 It won't affect our analysis as we are using a hybrid between both.

 ## Files & Solutions
-1. EarthquakeKeyWordCount.csv
+### 1.EarthquakeKeyWordCount.csv
 To identify the time when earthquake happens: key word search('quake','earthquake').
 This csv file has the number of matched messages for each hour.
 Given a threshold of 20, we can identify the message peak time is:
-Apr,6: 2pm-4pm, 7pm-8pm
+- Apr,6: 2pm-4pm, 7pm-8pm
-Apr,8: 8am-10am, 1pm-2pm, 7pm-8pm
+- Apr,8: 8am-10am, 1pm-2pm, 7pm-8pm
-Apr,9: 8am-9am, 3pm-4pm
+- Apr,9: 8am-9am, 3pm-4pm
-By checking the content, the earthquake happens around 2pm, Apr 6.
+### By checking the content, the earthquake happens around 2pm, Apr 6.
 Or at least the first strike comes at this hour.
 ![map](https://github.com/HXDU/Project-3-Mini-Challenge-3/blob/master/pics/earthquake_by_mesg_num.png)

-2. SentimentCount.csv & Folder: SentiByHourByLoc
+### 2.SentimentCount.csv & Folder: SentiByHourByLoc
 To visualize the sentimental changes of published messages over time, we cut the data into multiple 1-hr trunk, then calculate the sentimental score for each hour.
 This file has the number of messages that are catergrized as positive, negative, and neutral for each hour.
 Each file in the folder represents one neighborhood, the count is also calculated by hour.
 A line graph of the sentiment count of the whole city:
 ![map](https://github.com/HXDU/Project-3-Mini-Challenge-3/blob/master/pics/SentimentCount.png)